Amarthgul/HappyDungeonFriends/Enemies/README.md

 and which direction it turn to.
 Attack timer, on the other hand, is in the physical class, since an enemy cannot attack faster than its physical ability.

+Note that to add an enemy, not only will it need an index, this index also need to be added in the generator's get enemy list.

 ## Enemy Standard

 Standard enemy is the meta/template for other minion classes.
 Standard has most of the features needed